-CO5: determine the molecular weight of polymers by Turbidimetery
+CO5: determine the molecular weight of polymers byviscometry

-Physical Chemistry Practical
+COURSE TITLE: Physical Chemistry Practical

 Instruction for practical examiner: Question paper is to be set on the spot jointly by the Internal and External Examiners.
 Two copies of the same should be submitted for the record to COE Office, Kanya Maha Vidyalaya, Jalandhar.